 You don't need to provide me space to work or equipment and software licenses.

 You are not responsible for my social security, medical insurance, workers compensation, sick leave, holiday pay, or vacation pay.

 When you don't need me for a while, it's not a big deal.
 I will enjoy the time off.

-I can conduct information-gathering interviews over the telephone.
+I can conduct information-gathering interviews remotely.

 If I need to see it, run it, take it apart, or install it, I will happily come to your site.

 I can enjoy long periods of focused concentration without interruption